Toroidal compactifications of the moduli spaces of Drinfeld modules: Introduction

 of group schemes, where $\phi[N] =\ker(\phi(N) \colon \cL\to \cL)$.

 \end{sbpara}

 \begin{sbpara} In this paper, we consider schemes with log structures.
-For generalities of log structures, see \cite{KK1} and \cite{IL}.
+For generalities of log structures, we refer the reader to the paper \cite{KK1} of the second author, the paper \cite{IL} of Illusie, and the book \cite{O} of Ogus.
 See \ref{sat} of this paper for a short introduction.
 A scheme endowed with a log structure is called a log scheme.
 In this paper, we use saturated log structures (\ref{sat}).
-Saturated log structures have good relations with toric geometry and cone decompositions which we use in our theory of toroidal compactifications.
+Saturated log structures relate well with toric geometry and the cone decompositions which we use in our theory of toroidal compactifications.

 \end{sbpara}

 \begin{sbpara} A standard example of a saturated log structure which we consider is as follows.